Professional Education Programs

 Analysis, Interpretation & Use of Data

-Federal Student Aid reports the FY 2018 national cohort default rate is 7.3 percent.
-NAU’s FY 2018 default rate was 4.6 percent or 2.7 percentage points below the national cohort rate.
+National Association Federal Student Aid Administrators (NAFSAA) reports the FY 2020 national cohort default rate dropped to 0.0 percent, in comparison to the 2.3 percent national rate in FY 2019.
+NAU’s FY 2020 and FY 2019 default rates were 0 and 1.7 percent, respectively, or 0.0 or 0.6 percentage points below the national cohort rate, respectively.
 NAU’s student loan default rate as compared to the national cohort default rate will continue to be reviewed each spring and updated results reported publicly through this web page.